A cold-water fish with a warm heart

 Meet the Fishmonger: Tommy Gomes

-Tommy Gomes is a fifth-generation commercial fishermen who was raised working alongside his father, uncles and cousins in San Diego’s historic tuna fleets.
-Hired by Catalina Offshore in 2003 as a fish filleter, he evolved into the company’s trusted fishmonger and public face.
-Today he is a beloved fixture in the local food community, recognized across the country as a sustainable seafood advocate and leading voice in seafood education.
+A native San Diegan whose Portuguese family settled in San Diego in 1892, Tommy Gomes is a fifth-generation commercial fishermen who was raised working alongside his father, uncles and cousins in the city’s historic tuna fleets.
+Following his retirement from commercial fishing, he was hired by Catalina Offshore Products in 2003 as a fish cutter.
+Over the next 15 years he evolved into the company’s trusted fishmonger and public face.
+Today he is known as Tommy the Fishmonger® and is recognized as a culinary coach and outspoken advocate for local and sustainable seafood, promoting responsible fishing practices and the consumption of underutilized species and parts.
 His pioneering approach to Pacific opah opened a culinary market for several edible parts of the fish that are typically discarded.
 This has played a key role in Catalina Offshore’s work with NOAA fisheries in broadening the appeal of opah, reducing waste and increasing the value of San Diego fisheries.